Last Modified: 31 Aug 2016

 Phone: +977 061461873

-Visas are obtainable from embassies abroad or on arrival at Kathmandu's Tribhuvan Airport.
+Most nationalities can obtain a visa on arrival from land borders or at Kathmandu's Tribhuvan International Airport, or in advance from a Nepalese Consulate.
 If getting the visa at the airport be prepared for long queues.
 There have been instances when passengers were asked to show return flight tickets.
 You will also need to provide two passport photos and the following fees in US dollars cash only: multi entry visa valid for 15 days - US$25, multi entry visa valid for 30 days - US$40, multi entry visa valid for 90 days - US$100.

 ***Please note if you are staying in Nepal for less than 24 hours while in transit a transit visa can be issued on presentation of your international flight ticket, there is a nominal charge of US$5 and two photos are required.